Annotator as proficient print user | A more evolved Golden Legend

 CONDITION: Late 19th-century brown morocco-grained leather, simply tooled in black and signed by Townsend.
 First page with opening initial and capital strokes in silver (tarnished).
 A wide-margined copy, the marginalia blissfully spared the binder’s knife. ¶ Lacking the initial blank leaf; dampstained throughout, rendering some annotations faint and fuzzy, but almost always still legible; large marginal tears in fol.
 147, 219, and 376 (repaired); fol.
 377 with two large closed tears, not repaired, one affecting text; lower outer corner of fol.
 215 repaired probably at time of binding, not affecting text; small hole in leaves 313-315, affecting tiny bit of text; first several leaves and last ten leaves heavily worn and torn, with occasional patches (the entire margin of the first leaf reinforced on the verso) and the final leaf with some textual loss; rust-colored surface soiling on a few leaves.
 Freshly rebacked and ready for use; binding extremities gently rubbed.

 REFERENCES: ISTC ij00092000; Goff, Incunabula in American Libraries, J-92; Copinger, Supplement to Hain’s Repertorium Bibliographicum, pt.
 2, v.
 2, p.
 210, #6417; Robert Francis Seybolt, “Fifteenth Century Editions of the Legenda Aurea,” Speculum 21.3 (July 1946), p.
 329, #24 ¶ Roger Chartier (Lydia G. Cochrane, tr.), The Cultural Uses of Print in Early Modern France (Princeton Univ, 1987), p.
 56-57 (the Amiens inventories, citing the work of A. Labarre), 150 (ditto); Roger Chartier (Lydia G. Cochrane, tr.), The Culture of Print (Princeton Univ, 1987), p.
 70-71 (“appears in 45 inventories after death between 1503 and 1576, making it the most frequently found title, second only to books of hours.
 It is also one of the most ‘popular’ titles, as twelve merchants and ten artisans in that city are given as owning it.”); Andrew Pettegree, The Book in the Renaissance (Yale, 2010), p.
 58 (“published in over 150 editions in the fifteenth century, though it proved more popular in northern Europe than Italy”); Lucien Fevre and Henri-Jean Martin (David Gerard, tr.), The Coming of the Book (Verso, 1984), p.
 252 (“The cult of the saints led to the immense success of Voragine’s Golden Legend (88 editions in Latin, 18 in French, 5 in English, 2 in German, 2 in Czech, 13 in Flemish, 6 in Italian)”); Casimir Oudin, Supplementum de scriptoribus vel scriptis ecclesiasticis a Bellarmino omissis (Paris, 1686), p.
 603 (index attribution to Petrus de Palude); Marie-Dominique Chapotin, Histoire des Dominicains de la province de France (Rouen, 1898), p.
 687 (index attribution to Nicolas de Hannapes); Ann Blair, “Managing Information,” Oxford Illustrated History of the Book (Oxford Univ, 2020), p.
 180 (“In the case of large pages, the index could also specify a section of the page by use of guide letters (A, B, C, and so forth) printed at intervals from the top to the bottom of each page”); Bart D. Ehrman, Forgery and Counterforgery: The Use of Literary Deceit in Early Christian Polemics (Oxford Univ, 2013), p.
 460 (on the Ignatius letters: “As has long been recognized, these were produced in the context of the Christological controversies racking the church at the time.
 Over the centuries they came to be used in a wide variety of other contexts…The forger of these short missives appears to have had access to the so-called Long Recension of Ignatius.”); B. Simson, “Zur Kritik des Widukind,” Neues Archiv der Gesellschaft für ältere deutsche Geschichtskunde (1886), v.
 12, p.
 597-598 (includes text from three versions of this prayer); Ann M. Blair, Too Much to Know (Yale, 2010), p.
 71 (“In the main, however, especially in Latin books, early modern annotations in the margins and flyleaves were reading notes—not personal responses of the kind found in more recent periods, but notes primarily designed to facilitate retrieval and retention of interesting passages.
 Annotations might make corrections to the text, add cross-references to similar material in the same or different texts, or include occasional words of praise or criticism, but predominantly they flagged passages of interest.”); H.J.
 Jackson, Marginalia (Yale, 2001), p.
-87 (“Marking, copying out, inserting glosses, selecting heads, adding bits from other books, and writing one’s own observations are all traditional devices, on a rising scale of readerly activity, for remembering and assimilating text”), 90 (cited above)
+87 (“Marking, copying out, inserting glosses, selecting heads, adding bits from other books, and writing one’s own observations are all traditional devices, on a rising scale of readerly activity, for remembering and assimilating text”), 90 (cited above); Elizabeth Eisenstein, The Printing Press as an Agent of Change (1979), p.
+72 ("To consult different books it was no longer so essential to be a wandering scholar.
+Successive generations of sedentary scholars were less apt to be engrossed by a single text and expend their energies in elaborating on it.
+The era of the glossator and commentator came to an end, and a new 'era of intense cross referencing between one book and another' began.")

 Item #591